ClemensFischer/FX-Map-Control/README.md

 - **MapItemsControl**: Displays a collection of **MapItem** objects (with a geographic **Location**).

+---

 Please take a look at the SampleApplication project to learn more.

----

-This library is a port of [XAML Map Control](https://github.com/ClemensFischer/XAML-Map-Control) to Java FX.